petrhejcl/opendatahub-bootcamp-2025-prediction/README.md

 Not all parking stations have their time series data publicly accessible, and not all have the same data types and fields.

-To guarantee data consistency, you should limit your dataset to one or more `origins` by using the `where` filter.
+To guarantee data consistency, you should limit your dataset to one or more `origins`, or even stations (`scode`) by using the `where` filter.
 Stations from the same origin all have uniform metadata fields and data types.

 Generally, our parking stations provide at a minimum the following fields:
 - `smetadata.capacity` The maximum capacity
 - datatype `occupied` the number of occupied spots
 - datatype `free` the number of free spots

+We suggest you use analytics to find a station that is up to date and has a clean history.

 # APIs
 There are two APIs you will interact with: